The US-trained Afghan military pilot who defected to the Taliban

 Momand sees no contradiction in piloting her Black Hawk for the Taliban, having been trained by the US to fight the insurgents.

 “Governments always change.
 People like us belong to the nation and serve the nation.
-The military shouldn’t get involved in politics.
+The military should not get involved in politics.
 The country has invested a lot in people like me.”

 Although the Taliban have been in power for a year, no country has formally recognized them as the legitimate rulers of Afghanistan.